All Collections

 Enrichment & Clubs

 This format provides flexibility for educators to offer standalone topics each week or practice skills over time.
-Clubs & Enrichment are ideal for recurring classes like language conversation clubs, test prep, book clubs, current event discussions, or gaming groups.
+Enrichment & Clubs are ideal for recurring classes like language conversation clubs, test prep, book clubs, current event discussions, or gaming groups.
+The below sample classes are not exhaustive to how an Enrichment & Club can be listed.

 When creating a class, think about how you will ensure that all learners feel welcomed into your class who enroll late.
 Need some tips on how you might do that?
 Read more here!
 You must list a minimum of four topics in order to be approved, unless your class is learner-directed or dictated weekly based on current events/happenings.